51勛圖app

 Examples of Strong Evidence

-One of the most reliable forms of indirect documentation is a verification letter written by an individual (ie. a supervisor) capable of attesting to your proficiency in the specific course competencies and to those you have outlined in the portfolio.
+A verification letter is a letter written by an individual (ie. a supervisor) capable of attesting to your proficiency in the specific course competencies and to those you have outlined in the portfolio.
+While a verification letter can support your direct evidence, on its own, a verification letter is not considered direct evidence.

 Note: A verification letter must be included in your portfolio if any of the learning noted in the RPL Competency Worksheet is based on work-related experiences or learning.